The Lab is a very popular dog in the United States, but how much do you really know about the beautiful Labrador colors?

 The Basics of Dog Genetics

 Genetics can be a tricky concept to grasp.
+Whether you're looking for the genetics of obesity to help your pup lose weight, or just trying to figure out why he looks the way he does, genetics play an important role in the outcome.
 With Labrador Retrievers, three basic colorations from two different genes create a complicated Punnet square.
 But add in two more genes that determine the "unrecognized" Labrador breed colors, and you've spun a web of possibilities.

 Can two Labs of the same color have dogs of a different color?
 Are all of the puppies in a Labrador litter the same color?
 Which coat is the most common?
 And how do dilute genes, solid color coats, and crossbreeding factor in?